jon-deng/vf-fem/readme.md

 - [] Fix bug where exceptions are 'hidden' somehow in the optimization loop; this occurs when an exception such as accessing missing keys just gets ignored and doesn't cause the optimization code to throw an error and stop.
 This one is very confusing.
+     - The source of the bug is the fact that cyipopt does ignores exceptions.
+If cyipopt calls the `objective` method and an exception is raised, cyipopt will internally just try the next thing according to what ipopt want.
+I believe in this case, the function that was called counts as returning `None` and ipopt considers this to be a bad point and tries something else.
+     I think to fix this bug, you need to return a special value that notifies ipopt that something is very wrong, not just that the function couldn't compute at a bad point.